The following guide contains examples and field descriptions for the Order Fulfillment Logic (OFL) user interface.

 1. Rename the default item rule from the Item Level Rule Group section to Items under 5$.

-5. Select the Multi Location Single Ship Fulfillment Method from the Action type dropdown.
+5. In the Fulfillment Rule Type field, select Multi Location Single Ship Fulfillment Method.

 • If instead of using retail stores you had specific warehouses to ship smaller items from, you could instead use Configured Location Fulfillment Method and enter the location numbers.